huronOS/neoSaris/README.md

-# neoS4RiS - ICPC Standings Resolver
+# neoSaris - ICPC Standings Resolver

 ![Example image of Saris by Club Algoritmia ESCOM](/public/exampleImage.PNG)

 The code of this repository contains a react app that can be used to simulate what happens in the frozen time during a competitive programming competition with the ICPC standard rules.

 Its UI is inspired by the [ICPC Resolver](https://tools.icpc.global/resolver/).
-The name `neoS4RiS` is inspired by the original [S4RiS](https://github.com/OStrekalovsky/S4RiS-StanD), which development has been stopped since 2014.
+The name `neoSaris` is inspired by the original [S4RiS](https://github.com/OStrekalovsky/S4RiS-StanD), which development has been stopped since 2014.
 This neo version of S4RiS, is built from scratch and does not share any code with the original project.

 This repository, is a hard-fork of the original (and abandoned) [SarisByAlgoritmiaESCOM](https://github.com/galloska/SarisByClubAlgoritmiaESCOM) created by [galloska](https://github.com/galloska), we decided to improve this project by refactoring major pieces, and integrating it with external platforms to be easier to use.